A new look at reweighted message passing: Introduction

 One of the proposed techniques is {\em Min-Sum Diffusion} (MSD)~\cite{Werner:PAMI07}.
 It has a very short derivation, but the price for this simplicity is efficiency: MSD can be significantly slower than more advanced techniques such as {\em Sequential Tree-Reweighted Message Passing} ($\mbox{TRW-S}$)~\cite{Kolmogorov:TRWS:PAMI06}.
 The derivation of TRW-S in \cite{Kolmogorov:TRWS:PAMI06} uses additionally a decomposition of the graph into trees (as in~\cite{Wainwright:trw_max}), namely into {\em monotonic chains}.
 This makes generalizing TRW-S to other cases harder (compared to MSD).

 We consider a simple modification of MSD which we call {\em Anisotropic MSD}; it is equivalent to a special case of the {\em Convex Max-Product} (CMP) algorithm~\cite{Hazan:10}.
-We then show that with a particular choice of weights and the order of processing nodes Anisotropic MSD becomes equivalent to TRW-S. This gives an alternative derivation of TRW-S that does involve a decomposition into chains, and allows an almost immediate generalization to higher-order graphical models.
+We then show that with a particular choice of weights and the order of processing nodes Anisotropic MSD becomes equivalent to TRW-S (in the case of pairwise graphical models).
+This gives an alternative derivation of TRW-S that does involve a decomposition into chains, and allows an almost immediate generalization of TRW-S to higher-order graphical models.

 Note that generalized TRW-S has been recently presented in~\cite{GTRWS:arXiv12}.
 However, we argue that their generalization is more complicated: it introduces more notation and definitions related to a decomposition of the graphical model into {\em monotonic junction chains}, imposes weak assumptions on the graph $(\calF,J)$ (this graph is defined in the next section), uses some restriction on the order of processing factors, and proposes a special treatment of nested factors to improve efficiency.
 All this makes generalized $\mbox{TRW-S}$ in~\cite{GTRWS:arXiv12} more difficult to understand and implement.